walshbr/introduction-to-text-analysis/sentiment-analysis/sentiment-analysis.md

 > How do we map complicated abstract ideas like emotion in a way that computers could understand them?

-> What can learning about
+> What can sentiment analysis like this tell us about the objects that we study?

+As